Antonio-IF/Antonio-IF/README.md

 ## 🙋‍♂️ About Me

-🎯 **Aspiring Data Analyst** with a background as a Credit Specialist, blending financial expertise with strong technical skills.
+🎯 **Data Analyst** with a background as a Credit Specialist, blending financial expertise with strong technical skills.

 📊 Proficient in:
 - Python & SQL